373P/Rinner

-373P/Rinner is a periodic comet with a 7.42-year orbit around the Sun.
+373P/Rinner is a Jupiter-family comet with a 7.42-year orbit around the Sun.
 It is the first comet discovered by French astronomer, Claudine Rinner, (Note: Claudine Rinner would later discover two other comets, (MOSS) and 281P/MOSS.
 However, 373P is so far the only comet named after her.) and the first comet discovery from France since C/1997 J2 (Meunier–Dupouy).